tuist/tuist/docs/docs/guides/share/previews.md

 ## Pull request comments

 > [!IMPORTANT] REQUIREMENTS
-> To get automatic pull request comments, integrate with your [git repository provider](../develop/automate/connect-tools) first.
+> To get automatic pull request comments, integrate with your [Git host](../develop/automate/connect-tools) first.

 Testing new functionality should be a part of any code review.
 But having to build an app locally adds unnecessary friction, often leading to developers skipping testing functionality on their device at all.